Overwhelmed by medical bills from my accident – How do I pay my bills?

 Lawyer Charlie Ward of Ward & Ward Law Firm recommends you purchase as much med-pay insurance as your can afford.
 Talk with your insurance agent to obtain a quote.
 Med-pay insurance becomes cheaper the more your purchase.
 You may be surprised how inexpensive good coverage is when you seek a quote for a higher amount.
 Remember that medical payment insurance is to your benefit by covering medical bills and medical expenses, i.e. hospital, doctors, radiology, lab work, prescriptions, physical therapy and much more.
 It can ease the strain of potential economic hardship and/or the loss of your wages after you’ve experienced a wreck or collision.

-If you know someone that has been injured in an accident and having trouble paying their medical bills, call attorney, Charlie Ward, today at 317-639-9501.
+If you know someone that has been injured in an accident and having trouble paying their medical bills, call Indianapolis, IN personal injury attorney, Charlie Ward, today at 317-639-9501.

 By Charlie WardWard & Ward Law Firm 728 S Meridian St Indianapolis, IN 46225 (317) 639-9501